Reading, 12-14 July 2017

-This meeting will include the 13th EPS Mid-Career Prize Lecture by Professor Martin Pickering plus an accompanying symposium to be organised by Rob Hartsuiker.
+This meeting will include the 15th Mid-Career Award by Professor Kathy Rastle with an accompanying symposium organised by Matt Davis entitled 'Convergent approaches to studying reading acquisition'.

-This meeting will include the 22nd EPS Prize Lecture by Professor Manos Tsakiris plus an accompanying symposium to be organised by Katerina Fotopoulou.
+The meeting will also include the 24th Prize Lecture by Professor Frederick Verbruggen with an accompanying symposium 'Advances in basic and applied cognitive control research' organised by Chris Chambers.

 The EPS was founded in 1946.
 Its role is to facilitate research in experimental psychology, and scientific communication among experimental psychologists and those working in cognate fields.
 Based in the UK, it also has many members in mainland Europe and elsewhere overseas.
 More information about the EPS and its history will be found here.